t-veera/mini-plm/README.md

 ### Application Won't Start
 - Ensure Docker and Docker Compose are installed and running
 - Check that port 80 is not in use by another application
-- Run `docker-compose -f docker-compose.prod.yml logs` to see error messages
+- Run `docker-compose logs` to see error messages

 ### Cannot Access from Other Devices
 - Check firewall settings on the host machine